Complexity Framework For Forbidden Subgraphs I: The Framework: Conclusions

-Another highly interesting direction is to investigate if relaxations of~C2 and/or~C3 lead to new complexity dichotomies for graph problems that do not satisfy~C2 or~C3.
-This leads to some challenging new research questions, and we are currently determining new complexity classifications for a number of candidate problems.
-For these problems, the complexity classifications will be different from the one in Theorem~\ref{t-dicho}.
+Another highly interesting direction is to investigate if we can obtain new complexity dichotomies for computationally hard graph problems that do not satisfy one of the conditions, C1, C2 or~C3.
+We call such problems C23, C13, or C12, respectively.

-Finally, the construction in Section~\ref{s-notbeing} is slightly artificial.
-Do there exist more natural graph problems that are not C123-problems but that still have the same classification as in Theorem~\ref{t-dicho}?